Brattleboro, Vermont: Arts and culture

 Brooks Memorial Library houses a town historical archive, fine art paintings, and sculptures.

 Brattleboro has a thriving arts community.
-It was listed in John Villani's book The 100 Best Small Art Towns in America, in which it was ranked #9 among 'arts towns' with a population of 30,000 or less.
+It was listed in John Villani's book The 100 Best Small Art Towns in America, in which it was ranked No. 9 among 'arts towns' with a population of 30,000 or less.

 On the first Friday of every month, an event known as "Gallery Walk" is held, during which galleries, artists, arts organizations, and stores display new art works or hold performances.
 Included in the organizations that participate are the Brattleboro Museum and Art Center, the Hooker-Dunham Theater and Gallery, the In-Sight Photography Project, River Gallery School, Through the Music, and the Windham Art Gallery.
 Gallery Walk is a mid-1990s creation of, and continues to be sponsored by, the Arts Council of Windham County.

 Other arts organizations in Brattleboro include the Brattleboro Music Center, the Vermont Theatre Company, the New England Youth Theater, the Brattleboro Women's Chorus, the New England Center for Circus Arts (NECCA), the Vermont Performance Lab, and the Vermont Jazz Center.